chenmingxiang110/tsp_solver/README.md

 2. Initialize with a initial route.

 The route can be obtained using some greedy algorithm.
 For example: https://github.com/dmishin/tsp-solver.
+But the final result will be much better especially when number of vertices is large.
+In my tests, the average improvement comparing to dmishin's result is as follows:

 If the init_route is None, then it will be initialized with a random route.

 3. Iteration.